PatrickBenz09/to-do-fancy-api/README.md

 ### Don't Forget

-Use Postman/Insomnia or any kind of API development tools After you clone this repo, create a .env file and fill it like the already made .env.template file.
+Use Postman/Insomnia or any kind of API development tools.

+After you clone this repo, create a .env file and fill it like the already made .env.template file.